Cris-Blitz/midea_ac_lan_without_aux_heat/README.md

 - Extra sensors and switches.
 - Synchronize status with the appliance by long TCP connection in time.

-This is a fix for https://github.com/georgezhao2010/midea_ac_lan/ by @georgezhao2010
+**This is a fix for https://github.com/georgezhao2010/midea_ac_lan/ by @georgezhao2010 The auxiliary heat feature was removes to keep this integration working in HA 2024.10**

 This component inspired from the repository at [@mac-zhou](https://github.com/mac-zhou/midea-msmart) which provides similar functionality for Midea air conditioners.
 This component include verbatim or adapted portions of the code from his great projects.